hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 Building an ECL application involves 3 steps:

 1. Understanding the cluster setup
-2. Defining the ECL application project structure
+2. Defining the ECL application project structure and workflow
 3. Programming

 The programming tasks can be further divided into: